Reconciliation Agreements Attorney in Jersey City

 While a reconciliation agreement is a type of post-nuptial agreement, there are factors that make it unique.

 The purpose of this type of agreement is to help a couple heal their marriage when there were problems that were serious enough for the couple to separate.
-Generally, if one spouse is planning to file or has filed divorce papers, that spouse may agree to remain married and not file for divorce, often in exchange for financial or property rights.
+Generally, if one spouse is planning to file or has filed divorce papers, that spouse may agree to remain married and not file for divorce, often in exchange for financial or property rights spelled out in an agreement.

 Enforcing the Agreement in New Jersey